 Then there was a tremendous explosion, amplified by the small radio.

 “Jesus, the ammo dump’s just been hit!
 All hell has broken loose out here!”

 A few hours later, Operation Frequent Wind (the name given to the final evacuation) was ordered by President Gerald Ford, and I paid one last visit to my room in the Continental Palace.
-I had stockpiled a couple of cases of American beer, soft drinks, and a variety of PX junk food, along with a small library of pirated books.
+I had stockpiled a couple of cases of American beer, soft drinks, a variety of PX junk food, and a small library of pirated books.

 I found Mr. Phan, one of the elderly hotel concierge staffers, who slept in a small room on the second floor, sweeping my room as if nothing had happened.
 For almost two months, Mr. Phan, who always appeared in clean white cotton pants and jacket, had cleaned my room, kept me in fresh bottled water, and occasionally sprayed my room in a futile gesture at ridding it of roaches and other critters of the night.